Heritage 2033 delivery plan: 2023–2026

 Delivering Heritage 2033

-Our priority in 2023–2024 was to implement our new strategy and transition from the Strategic Funding Framework 2019–2024 to the aims and four new investment principles set out in Heritage 2033.
+Our priority for this first delivery plan was to implement our new strategy and transition from the Strategic Funding Framework 2019–2024 to the aims and four new investment principles set out in Heritage 2033.

-In this first year we established and streamlined our funding processes as we transitioned to assessing funding applications under the four investment principles, as well as mapping the development of our strategic initiatives and partnerships.
+In the first transitional year (2023–2024) we established and streamlined our funding processes as we transitioned to assessing funding applications under the four investment principles, as well as mapping the development of our strategic initiatives and partnerships.
 This implementation programme included updating our guidance, application forms and process, and development work to review the way we monitor and evaluate the impact of our grants.
-In the second year we will continue this work and review the impact of the transition on grant applicants and staff as part of our continuous improvement programme.
+We continue to review the impact of the transition on grant applicants and staff as part of the continuous improvement of our grant delivery and governance processes.

-Our funding approach will continue to be open, responsive and devolved, using local knowledge and expertise to support heritage projects at the heart of locally led visions for change.
+Our funding approach will continue to be open, responsive and devolved, as indicated above, using local knowledge and expertise to support heritage projects at the heart of locally led visions for change.
 We will:

-• deliver a place-based approach through our investments, strategic initiatives and partnerships
+• deliver a place-based approach, boosting pride in place and connection to heritage through our investments, strategic initiatives and partnerships

 • use research, analysis and insight to support a shared long-term vision for heritage and improve our delivery